theoria-dataset/theoria-dataset/CONTRIBUTING.md

 - `dependencies`:
   - Other entries this result relies on
-  - Use exact result_id values (without .json extension)
+  - Use exact result_id values (without
+  - json extension)
   - Only include direct dependencies

 - **`created_by`:**